JayZhouzzj/JayZhouzzj/README.md

 ## What I am doing 💭

-Currently on study term.
-Quick glance:
+Currently on break

-- Distributed Systems
-- Software Delivery
-- Introduction to Artificial Intelligence
+- Chilling at home
+- Casually learning some economics

 ## How to reach me 📫